8 Award-Winning Ontario Craft Breweries & Cideries You Need to Visit

 Not much in this life outshines a fine Cream Ale.
 Head to Ottawa’s largest craft brewery, located in the Kanata hood for Canada’s winning cream ale.
 The taproom is open for lunch and samples throughout the week, with tours of the brewery available every Saturday.

 While you're here: Another local favourite, Beau’s All-Natural Brewing Co. is an award-winning, employee-owned, certified organic independent brewery open daily for tours and tastings.
 Stray Dog Brewing Co. in Orléans was recognized as one of the five best new breweries in Canada in 2017, while Kichesippi Beer opened a taproom and retail location in Ottawa’s west end.
 It’s worth the trek west of downtown to Calabogie Brewing Company for their gold-medal Dry Stout, and to Ugly Apple Cider in Lanark Highlands.
 This is no ordinary cider.
 Made from the sweet and wild apples growing on the farm, Ugly Apple has won two medals from the Great Lakes International Cider and Perry Competition.
+An hour southwest of Ottawa along Highway 7, Perth Brewery is one not to miss, especially for their award-winning Oh Canada Maple Ale.

 Word is the concierge at Ottawa’s swanky Le Germain Hotel is a local craft beer expert.